Vittore Carpaccio: Legacy and influence

 Carpaccio transformed from being a member of a small furrier merchant family to being a prominent artist in Italy, with some scholars comparing his stature to Gentile Bellini.
-Unlike Bellini, Carpaccio worked mostly in what has been described as a more conservative-style of painting, a contrast to the growing Humanist tendencies that were a prominent influence on other painters in Italy during his lifetime.
-His depiction of Venetian architecture and everyday life has greatly contributed to modern historians’ conception of fifteenth-century Venetian culture.
-Most of Carpaccio’s works have been relocated and are now displayed in the Gallerie dell'Accademia in Venice.
+Unlike Bellini, Carpaccio worked mostly in what has been described as a more conservative-style of painting, a contrast to the growing humanist tendencies that were a prominent influence on other painters in Italy during his lifetime.
+His depiction of Venetian architecture and everyday life has greatly contributed to modern historians' conception of fifteenth-century Venetian culture.
+Most of Carpaccio's works have been relocated and are now displayed in the Gallerie dell'Accademia in Venice.
 Only one complete collection of paintings remains intact, which can be found along the walls of the Scuola di San Giorgio degli Schiavoni.

-Later artists produced various works in the aftermath of Carpaccio’s death and were inspired by his oeuvre.
+Later artists produced various works in the aftermath of Carpaccio's death and were inspired by his oeuvre.
 For instance, Paris Bordone's The Presentation of the Ring (1534), an oil painting, echoed Carpaccio's broad compositions, accurate representation of textiles and fabrics, and representation of a gathering of a confraternity.
 Carpaccio also influenced the glassware industry of sixteenth-century Murano.
 For instance, collections of milk-glass tumblers, especially those depicting brides to celebrate engagements, drew heavily from his painting Two Venetian Ladies (c.
 1490).

+In 1950, the Italian dish known as carpaccio was invented by a chef in Venice.
+An exhibit of the artist Carpaccio’s work was being shown at that time, and his name was applied to the dish.